alem-platform/backend/RSSHub/README.md

 $ Collecting feeds every 2m...
 ```

-By default interval should be 3 muntes.
+By default interval should be 3 minutes.

 ```sh
 ./rsshub fetch
 $ Collecting feeds every 3m...
 ```

-A small hint for run mechanism against the background is use infinity `for` loop with time.Ticker
+A small hint for running the mechanism in the background is to use an infinite `for` loop. with time.Ticker

 ```go
 ticker := time.NewTicker(interval)